Modica: Landmarks

+Demographics

 Economy

-The economy of the area once principally agricultural producing olives, carobs, legumes, cereals, and cattle; an extraordinary and unique product is the famous chocolate of Modica, produced with an ancient and original Aztec recipe.
+The economy of the area was once principally agricultural, producing olives, carobs, legumes, cereals, and cattle.
+Modica is known for its unique chocolate, the cioccolato di Modica, produced with an ancient and original Aztec recipe.
 The city has now been joined by factories producing textiles, furniture and cars.
 Tourism is also an important industry to the area, since Modica became a UNESCO World Heritage Site in 2002.

 Culture

 The eighteenth century saw Modica in the role of art and culture town, counting philosophers (Tommaso Campailla), poets (Girolama Grimaldi Lorefice), a school of medicine (Campailla, Gaspare Cannata, Michele Gallo, the Polara family) and literary academies among its inhabitants.
 In the nineteenth century, feudalism was abolished and Modica became a "bourgeois" town peopled by notables such as the writer and anthropologist Serafino Amabile Guastella, the agronomist Clemente Grimaldi, the musician Pietro Floridia and many painters, historians and other intellectuals.

 Modica was also the birthplace of writer Salvatore Quasimodo, recipient of the Nobel Prize for Literature in 1959.